The Advantages and Disadvantages of Designing with Breadboards

 As long as the ability is written into each simulator, you can test and simulate to your heart's desire.
 The only caveat of these programs is the learning curve associated with each, and each likely has its own degree of difficulty.

-Aside from the benefits of augmenting my physical board arrangements via interactive visual CAD simulation software, I personally enjoy seeing a physical mock-up of my circuits prior to any finished solder mask layer of a design.
+Aside from the benefits of augmenting my physical board arrangements via interactive visual CAD simulation software, I personally enjoy seeing a physical mock-up of my circuit design prior to any finished solder mask layer of a printed circuit design.
 It gives me a real world, real functioning mock-up for me to physically hold and feel.
-This, of course, is my own preference and will highly depend on what my design aims to accomplish, but nothing beats a circuit constructed with my own two hands.
+This, of course, is my own preference and will highly depend on what my PCB design aims to accomplish, but nothing beats a circuit design constructed with my own two hands.